How to Write a Paragraph: Structure, Length, and Style

 1. Add Supporting Sentences

 Expand on your topic sentence with details, evidence, examples, or explanations.
-These sentences should provide depth and context while keeping the focus on the main idea.
+A supporting sentence should provide depth and context while keeping the focus on the main idea.
+In a short paragraph, this might mean just one or two supporting ideas, while in a long paragraph, you may add more detail, examples, or analysis to fully explain your point.

 1. Use Transitions